zahariaa/disentangled-dynamics/journal.md

 - Setting the x,y of the Gaussian blob beyond training range (outside [0,1]) yields reasonable results.
 The same for the circle blob is not true - however, circle was always present during training.
 - Kaiming initialization (normal for Conv and Linear) plus Relu might be unfavorable for the decoder (yielding zero output).
 I therefore used Elu units that don't go dead.

+## 2019/04/17: meeting with John

+Next steps should involve understanding the static case (encoder/decoder/vae/bvae) and models' capabilities and limitations.

+Questions:

+ Analyses:

+ Do reconstruction error differ between edges / inside / outside of the circle?
+  - Analysis for supervised decoder and VAE
+  - Make output layer consistent for decoder and VAE for that case

+ Do circle-reconstructions differ as a function of distance to the gaussian center?
+  - quantify both for decoder/VAE

+ Entangling/disentangling in the VAE
+  - correlation between latents?
+  - sweep through generative factors and plot/quantify effect in the latents of the VAE

+ Experiments:

+ Training data related:
+  - can decoder interpolate between untrained positions?
+    - train on random sample of (x,y) positions -> validate on unseen positions
+  - what is the effect biased class (i.e., position) frequencies?
+    - biased distribution of training samples per label/class

+ Exploring the effect of beta in the b-VAE

+ Robustness to other datasets:
+  - non-linear mapping for positions
+  - "elongated" ball (make it 5D latent)
+  - different shapes
+  - potentially different scales